↑

 • 2 egg whites room temperature

-• 3 tbsp Jello powder flavor of your choice
+• 3 tablespoons Jello powder flavor of your choice

-• 1 tsp vanilla extract or other flavor I use clear vanilla extract
+• 1 teaspoon vanilla extract or other flavor I use clear vanilla extract

 • 1 cup chopped nuts optional (I almost always use pecans)